ZTF SN Ia DR2: Impact of the galaxy cluster environment on the stretch distribution of Type Ia supernovae: SN Ia properties as a function of distance from their nearest clusters

-Qualitatively, the Kolmogorov-Smirnov test provides a p-value of $p=8\times10^{-6}$ that both stretch distributions arise from the same underlying population, so that is excluded at the $4.5\sigma$ level.
-For color, we find a p-value of $p=4\times10^{-3}$, so both color distribution are unlikely to arise from the same underlying population, but only with a $2.5\sigma$ confidence level.

-Furthermore, the stretch distribution clearly evolves as a function of their normalized cluster distance as visible in Fig.~\ref{fig:x1_vs_rr500}, the closer SNe~Ia are to the cluster core, the more they seem to favor the low-stretch mode.
+Qualitatively, the Kolmogorov-Smirnov test provides a p-value of $p=8\times10^{-6}$ that the two stretch distributions arise from the same underlying population, so that this is excluded at the $4.5\sigma$ level.
+For the color, we find a p-value of $p=4\times10^{-3}$, which means that the two color distribution are unlikely to arise from the same underlying population, but only at the $2.5\sigma$ confidence level.
+Furthermore, the stretch distribution clearly evolves as a function of their normalized cluster distance, as visible in Fig.~\ref{fig:x1_vs_rr500}, the closer SNe~Ia are to the cluster core, the more they seem to favor the low-stretch mode.
 This is studied in detail in Sect.~\ref{sec:model}.
+These results are consistent with the findings of \cite{aub24}, who studied the ZTF DR2 SN Ia properties as a function of the local density in the large-scale structure traced by Voronoi volumes.

+{In order to compare the stretch distributions that we obtain within clusters ($\mathcal{R} < 5\mathcal{R}_{500}$) and in the field ($\mathcal{R} > 10\mathcal{R}_{500}$) with those observed in these two environments by previous studies, we display in Fig.~\ref{fig:comparison} the Gaussian kernel density estimation of these stretch distributions found in ZTF (blue and orange lines) with the results from \cite{xav13} and \cite{toy23} (triangles and squares).
+Given the large uncertainties associated with the stretch distributions of cluster SNe Ia, we find our results to be fully compatible with previous findings in this environment.
+We note, however, that the amplitude of the low-stretch mode in the stretch distribution of field SNe Ia appears to be slightly lower in the results of \cite{xav13} and \cite{toy23}.
+This is expected because both works considered a much wider range in SN Ia redshift, and thus, a higher median redshift for the overall SN Ia population.
+This results in a smaller fraction of SN Ia in old environments \citep{nic21}.}

+{Following \cite{gin23b}, we also modeled the SN Ia color distribution as the convolution of a normal distribution and an exponential decay with a decay parameter $\tau$ in different bins of $\mathcal{R}/\mathcal{R}_\mathrm{500}$.
+We show the results in Fig.~\ref{fig:tau_vs_rr500}.
+Although all the fit values (gray points) are compatible with the value obtained on the whole SN Ia sample (blue line) within $2\sigma$, our results show a trend with a decay parameter that decreases as SNe Ia are detected closer to cluster centers.}